4 KEY THINGS TO KNOW ABOUT FIBROMYALGIA

 Handling your stress by creating for yourself a little “emotional tool box” of exercises to do mentally and physically to help you deal with and remove anxiety is important.
 Getting your neurotransmitters balanced is also key in helping to overcome stress.

 WHAT DO YOU DO TO RID OF YOUR BODY OF FIBROMYALGIA?

 - Get tested thoroughly.
 If you go to your normal medical doctor he will not be able to do a full battery of tests to determine the underlying causes of your symptoms.
 He might check your basic labs, run a few antibody tests, check your TSH (thyroid stimulating hormone), check for trigger points of pain, check for arthritis, inflammation and Lupus.
-You need much more than this.
-You will ALSO need: a thorough thyroid panel run correctly, check for numerous viruses, along with gut function and neurotransmitter testing, food allergy testing, saliva hormone panels, Hair Tissue Mineral Analysis and full bacterial serum testing that includes a correct Epstein Barr Virus panel to get to the bottom and determine the CAUSE of your symptoms.
+You need much more than this!
+You will ALSO need: a thorough thyroid panel run correctly, check for numerous viruses, along with gut function testing, food allergy testing, saliva hormone panels, Hair Tissue Mineral Analysis and full bacterial serum testing that includes a correct Epstein Barr Virus panel to get to the bottom and determine the CAUSE of your symptoms.